Alignment via friction for nonisothermal multicomponent fluid systems: Introduction

-where $(x,t)\in\R^3\times[0,\infty)$, $i\in\{1,\dots,n\}$ and $n$ is the number of components of the system.
-The variables of the model are the $n$ partial densities $\rho_i$, the $n$ partial velocities $v_i$ and the temperature $\theta$, which is assumed to be the same for all components.
-The remaining quantities of the model are $b_i$ the external force exerted on the $i$--th component, $\mu_i$ the chemical potential, $p_i$ the partial pressure and $\rho_ie_i$ the internal energy of the $i$--th component.
+The variables of the model are the $n$ partial densities $\rho_i$, the $n$ partial velocities $v_i$ and the temperature $\theta$; the latter is assumed to be the same for all components.
+The remaining quantities of the model are $b_i$ the external force exerted on the $i$--th component, $p_i$ the partial pressure and $\rho_ie_i$ the internal energy of the $i$--th component.
 Moreover, we define

 to be respectively the total mass density $\rho$, the barycentric velocity $v$, the total pressure $p$, the (total) internal energy $\rho e$ and the total force $\rho b$.
 Finally, $\kappa$ is the thermal conductivity, $\rho r$ the radiative heat supply and $b_{ij}$ are positive and symmetric coefficients, modeling binary interactions between the components, with a strength that is measured by $\epsilon>0$.